Our performance costume facilities are divided into two areas: costume studio and the costume resource space.

 What makes this workshop a special place at CSM?

 The nature of costume: it’s to do with the body, and it’s quite personal.

-We let the students have ownership of the space: it’s a flexible space that we set up more like a studio rather than a theatre costume workshop.
-It feels a bit more fluid and creative.
 All the pictures on the walls are from the students, it’s their ideas about costume, not ours.
 It is where everyone congregates, and where most collaborations will actually happen.